kimh/locationkit-android-docs/source/index.md

 #endif
 ```

-SocialRadar Location Manager operates in the background, and will not perform heavy operations, nor produce NSNotifications nor NSLogs which may interfere with the performance of your app.
+LocationKit operates in the background, and will not perform heavy operations, nor produce NSNotifications nor NSLogs which may interfere with the performance of your app.

-The best way to determine a successful SocialRadar Location Manager implementation is to enable **Developer Diagnostics** when running the app in developement.
+The best way to determine a successful LocationKit implementation is to enable **Developer Diagnostics** when running the app in development.

 If successful, you will see the following in your console: